Animal Care Volunteer Project in Thailand - Chiang Rai

 Dependent on when volunteers arrive to the program, the accommodation will differ:

-- If volunteers arrive during normal working hours on Monday, as noted in the arrival details above, they will have one night stay at The Mirror Foundation site.
+- If volunteers arrive during normal working hours on Monday, as noted in the arrival details above, they will have one night stay at the local team’s site.
 This is a good chance to exchange numbers with those who may be on the Outdoor Work and Childcare project, so you can meet up during the weekends.

 - If volunteers arrive after 5pm, the local Animal Care staff will collect volunteers upon their arrival and take them directly to the work placement and their accommodation.